stennety/mywebsite/_posts/2017-09-25-things-i-wish-i-knew-when-i-started-using-intellij.md

 | ⌘ + 9 | Open Version Control Tab |
 | ⌥ + F12 | Open Terminal |

-(I'm not sure why ⌘ + 3/8 don't seem to activate anything, at least on my machine as I'm writing this.
+(I'm not sure why ⌘ + 8 doesn't seem to activate anything, at least on my machine as I'm writing this.
 It may be that I don't have the feature activated that those correspond to.)